London, Tilbury and Southend Railway: The lessees railway (1854-1875)

 During 1854 through to 1856 the line from Tilbury was extended in stages to Southend finally opening on 1 March 1856.

 Waddington resigned in July 1856 (days after the Barking Branch had its royal assent) and was replaced by Horatio Love as ECR chairman.
 Both sides engaged in presenting schemes to parliament to try and win some advantage but all failed and this effectively finished Peto as a major player in the East Anglian rail scene.

-The 1862 LT&SR act saw the status of the company change from a jointly owned undertaking to a separate company.
+The London, Tilbury and Southend Railway Act 1862 (25 & 26 Vict. c. viii) saw the status of the company change from a jointly owned undertaking to a separate company.
 1862 was the same year the Great Eastern Railway was formed by amalgamation.
 The railways in East Anglia were in financial trouble, and most were leased to the ECR; they wished to amalgamate formally, but could not obtain government agreement for this until 1862.
 A further change saw the L&BR taken over on a 999 year old lease by the GER and whilst the LB&R directors remained the balance of power on the LTSR board was now firmly in the GER's favour.

 In 1864 Operations Manager Arthur Wightman died and was succeeded by Joseph Louth.

 By 1866 Peto and Betts were both bankrupt and Brassey died in 1870.
 The line largely stagnated with no additional investment and the lessees place on the board taken actual shareholders and after 1870, following his death by Brassey's executors who had little interest in operation of the railway.
 With the lease finishing in 1875 the decision to let the things run on was taken.
 This did not stop the GER asking for improvements (in 1868) to the permanent way after concerns had been raised and it was their locomotives operating the timetable.
 Improvements were made in the next few years.